grapeot/PaperNotesMarkdown/README.md

 coffee app host # if you wish to host at :8080 to share with others
 ```

-`/public` will have the result `index.html` as well as all the images.
+We provide two `.md` files as well as some images for a quickstart. `/public` will have the result `index.html` as well as all the images.

 ## Special syntax for Markdown